molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 By the import line above the code in the remainder of this tutorial can conveniently access all package contents via the prefix *Chem.\**.

-Furthermore, the *CDPL Python* bindings implement the `Rich Output`_ of `Chem.MolecularGraph`_ instances in Jupyter notebooks.
+Furthermore, the *CDPL Python* bindings implement the `Rich Output`_ of `Chem.MolecularGraph`_ and `Chem.FragmentList`_ instances in Jupyter notebooks.
 Rich output is activated by importing the `CDPL.Vis`_ package and will be used in the following code snippets to display the skeletal formula of molecular graphs simply by typing the variable name at the end of a code cell.

 .. code:: ipython3